khulnasoft/integrations-core/docs/developer/base/basics.md

 #### Histogram

 The histogram metric submission type represents the statistical distribution of a set of values calculated Agent-side in one time interval.
-Datadog’s histogram metric type is an extension of the StatsD timing metric type: the Agent aggregates the values that are sent in a defined time interval and produces different metrics which represent the set of values.
+Khulnasoft’s histogram metric type is an extension of the StatsD timing metric type: the Agent aggregates the values that are sent in a defined time interval and produces different metrics which represent the set of values.

 For more information, see the [API documentation](api.md#khulnasoft_checks.base.checks.base.AgentCheck.histogram).